jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 Click the Client ID of a client -> Select 'Collected'
 ```

+- Artifact Collection:
+  - Lists some key facts about the flow.
+Some artifacts require parameters, such as regular expressions to search for.
+Any such parameters specified by the analyst will appear here.
+Notice it also provides a "Download Results" button to retrieve all the data from the flow, including retrieved files if any were collected.

+- Uploaded Files:
+  - Provides a list of any files that were collected from the client as part of this flow.
+This will be empty if the query was not designed to retrieve files from the client.

+- Requests:
+  - Gives the full details of how the request was structured, including the VQL executed, target artifacts parsed, filtering parameters specified, and the like.

+- Results:
+  - Provides the raw data returned from VQL queries.
+It's showing equivalent information to using the "Download Results" > "Prepare Collection Report" button to download details of the query.

+- Log:
+  - Provides diagnostics about the operation of running and collecting the query data.

+- Notebook:
+  - Allows the analyst to customize and format the data reported from the query.

 ### VQL Drilldown

 - Show additional details about the host, including performance data for the velociraptor processon the host (it may take some time for the performance data to be collected and shown)